stevevillardi/week3-hangman/README.md

 Categories are People, Places and Summons of FF7 (Some may be more than one word)

-Not letter keypresses are ignored and when you are out of lives game ends until you start a new game.
+When you are out of lives game ends until you start a new game.